AlgebraicJulia/Decapodes.jl/docs/src/navier_stokes/ns.md

 nothing # hide
 ```

-In this (unstable) formulation, the velocity field is computed as the pseudo-inverse of the differential operation that computes curl.
+This formulation comes from the fact that you are treating `du` (vorticity) as the only state variable and computing the velocity field, which you need to advect vorticity along the flow with a linear solve of the exterior derivative `d₁`.
+In other words, the velocity field is computed as the pseudo-inverse of the differential operation that computes curl.

 ## Initial Conditions

 We can check these dynamics on a couple of test cases on the sphere with well-known analytic solutions.
 In the case of dual Taylor vortices, we expect the vortices to repel one another, and in the case of a ring of (smoothed) point vortices, we should expect the vortices to rotate along the initial line of latitude.
 See "Wave and vortex dynamics on the surface of a sphere" (1993) from Polvani and Dritschel for analysis.

+The following plots are shown from directly above the north pole of the sphere.

 ### Point Vortices